volodymyrkhrystynych/GatsbyBlog/content/blog/2021-02-17/index.md

 ---
 title: Learning to code in Spacemacs
 date: "2021-02-20"
-description: How I funbled my way through learning to code in spacemacs
+description: How I fumbled my way through learning to code in spacemacs
 ---

 This started a while ago when I first got into vim, or more specifically neovim.
 The reason that I started using vim-like editors was because I bought a gpd-pocket in order to act as a pocket pc/journaling device and while windows ran well on it the "mouse" was mediocre at best and I found that editing files using vim in the powershell was most of what I was doing on it.
 So I switched to a linux distro, got a window manager as I didn't have enough space to resize windows as got to work.
 I got a developement environment to work in neovim using plugins but found myself constantly trying to emulate and find different plugins that do what I want in neovim, this became tedious and so I decided to try out spacemacs.